 AC:O DLC Summary

 If you missed using stealth to assassinate targets, then The Hidden Ones has you covered.
 Both are worth the money of the Season Pass (or whatever it is called) pack.
-The equipment you will probably not be all that fussed by unless you really dig Bayek dressing up as his main opposition.
-I will play Odyssey at some point, but I am taking a break from Assassin’s Creed games as they demand a lot of time and for the most part, are unrewarding.
+The equipment is passable unless you really dig Bayek dressing up as his main opposition.
+I will play Odyssey at some point, but I am taking a break from Assassin’s Creed games as they demand a lot of time.